bzyo/bzyo.github.io/_posts/2019-02-26-casino-royale-1.md

 <br>![alt text](../vulnhub/CasinoRoyale_1/mi6.png)
 <br><br>

-**from here we need to become user le, so we look at some of the servered by the webserver. it shows index.html calls collect.php**
+**from here we need to become user le, so we look at some of the files being served by the webserver. it shows index.html calls collect.php**
 <br>![alt text](../vulnhub/CasinoRoyale_1/indexcollect.png)
 <br><br>